+\paragraph{Effect of Operators on Prompt Length} Our method is designed to explore the full prompt space, encompassing both zero-shot and few-shot configurations.
+Understanding how prompt length varies—and how different operators influence this variation—is critical for interpreting the optimization dynamics.
+Fig. \ref{fig:token} illustrates the average prompt token length over the course of iterations.
+Interestingly, the length may increase, decrease, or oscillate, which is consistent with the inherently flexible nature of the optimization process.
+This behavior supports our design rationale, demonstrating the operators' capacity to both add and remove examples as needed.
+Such variability is not only expected but also essential for navigating the diverse and unconstrained structure of the prompt space effectively.

-\paragraph{Effect of Initialization Strategy.}
+\paragraph{Effect of Initialization Strategy}

 The \frameName can accommodate two types of inputs: \inputOutputPair and \exampleInstructionnospace, each bringing its own benefits.
-When using the \inputOutputPair approach, the initialization occurs solely based on LLM's proposal, resulting in greater diversity in the initial population.
-On the other hand, initialization in \exampleInstruction draws upon provided example prompts, consequently lacking the diversity that \inputOutputPair offers.
-Even so, \exampleInstruction empowers users to introduce prior knowledge without leaning on LLM interpretation, and consequently, it performs better in more complex tasks such as Dyck Languages, Logical Five, and Color Reasoning, as illustrated in Table \ref{tab:aelp_datasets}.
+When using the \inputOutputPair approach, the initialization is solely based on LLM's generations, resulting in greater diversity.
+On the other hand, initialization in \exampleInstruction draws upon human-provided example prompts, consequently lacking the diversity that \inputOutputPair offers.
+However, \exampleInstruction empowers users to introduce prior knowledge without relying on LLM's interpretation, which leads to better performance in more complex tasks such as Dyck Languages, and Logical Five as shown in Table \ref{tab:aelp_datasets}.